mgballard/qooratedeploy/README.md

         $ ~/deployment/qoorate-start
         $ ~/deployment/qoorate-kill

-These scripts need to be run with `sudo`, but do not need to be run by `deploy`
+NOTE: These scripts need to be run with `sudo`, but do not need to be run by `deploy`